sthayduk/safeguard-go/README.md

 ## Prerequisites

-The library requires SSL certificates for OAuth authentication:
+The module requires the following SSL certificates for OAuth authentication:

-- `server.crt` and `server.key` - for the local HTTPS callback server
+- `server.crt` and `server.key`: For the local HTTPS callback server (required only for OAuth-based authentication).
-- `pam.cer` - the Safeguard appliance certificate
+- `pam.cer`: The Root Certificate Chain that signs the host certificate of the PAM Appliance.
+  - On macOS, the host certificate of the PAM appliance must be valid for no more than 398 days due to Apple's security requirements.
+This limitation applies specifically to the SignalR connection.
+For more details, see [Apple's TLS certificate requirements](https://support.apple.com/en-au/102028).

 ## Features